Ch'ien Mu: Early life: Jiangsu, Beijing

-Ch'ien Mu was from the prestigious Qian (Ch'ien) family in Wuxi.
-His ancestor was said to be Qian Liu (852–932), founder of the Wuyue Kingdom (907–978) during the Five Dynasties and Ten Kingdoms period.
-He was born in Qifang Qiao Village (七房橋; "Seven Mansions Bridge Village"), in Wuxi, Jiangsu Province.
-His biographer Jerry Dennerlien described his childhood world as the "small peasant cosmos" of rituals, festivals, and beliefs held the family system together.
+Ch'ien Mu was born in Qifang Qiao Village (七房橋, lit.
+'Seven Mansions Bridge Village') in Wuxi, Jiangsu Province.
+He was from the prestigious Qian (Ch'ien) family in Wuxi, with his ancestor said to be Qian Liu (852–932), founder of the Wuyue Kingdom (907–978) during the Five Dynasties and Ten Kingdoms period.
+Ch'ien's biographer Jerry Dennerlien described his childhood world as the "small peasant cosmos" of rituals, festivals, and beliefs held the family system together.
 He received little formal education, but gained his knowledge on Chinese history and culture through traditional family school education and continuous self-study.

-He started his teaching career as a primary school teacher in his hometown when he was eighteen.

-Recommended and invited by another famous historian Gu Jiegang, Ch'ien Mu was hired as a lecturer in Yenching University in 1930.
-He began his teaching career at several other universities like Tsinghua University and Peking University until 1937, when Peking was occupied by the Japanese army.
+At eighteen years old, Ch'ien began his teaching career as a primary school teacher in his hometown.
+In 1930, he was hired as a lecturer in Yenching University following a recommendation and invitation by famous historian Gu Jiegang.
+Ch'ien continued teaching at several other universities, including Tsinghua University and Peking University, until 1937 when Peking (now Beijing) was occupied by the Japanese army.

+Yunnan

+In 1937, to escape the Japanese invasion and ensure students could continue their studies, Peking University, Tsinghua University, and Nankai University relocated south and formed Changsha Temporary University in Changsha and later National Southwestern Associated University in Kunming and Mengzi, two cities in Yunnan Province.
+During this time, the entire young generation was preoccupied with a single question: Does China have hope?

+The following year, the Ministry of Education of China required all higher education institutions to make "General History of China" a compulsory course for first-year students.
+However, there was no suitable textbook available.
+Encouraged by his colleague Chen Mengjia, Ch'ien wrote the Outline of National History (國史大綱) while carrying out his teaching duties.
+In this work, he conveyed a powerful message: China would not fall.
+He argued that its endurance stemmed from a "civilizational power" grounded in a belief in core values.
+Many students were inspired.